cometbft/cometbft/spec/consensus/proposer-based-timestamp/pbts-sysmodel.md

 A practical relaxation of [PBTS-MSG-DELAY.0] is to consider adaptive end-to-end delays, namely, that `MSGDELAY` increases each time consensus requires a new round.
-In this way, after a number of rounds the observed end-to-delay should match the adopted `MSGDELAY`.
+In this way, after a number of rounds, the adopted `MSGDELAY` should match the observed end-to-delay.
 This is typical for latency parameters in partial synchronous models.

 The adaptive system parameter `MSGDELAY(r)` is defined as follows.
 Lets `p` and `q` be any correct processes: